xmindltd/xmind-sdk-js/README.md

 #### .on(topicId) => Topic

-Set the topicId as parent node and the other methods will depend on it.
+Set the topicId as parent node and the other methods will depend on it

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|
 | topicId | String | `Central Topic` | false | The topic that you have added |

 #### .add(options) => Topic

-The component will be added if you call it with a valid title string.
+The component will be added if you call it with a valid title string

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|
 | options.title | String | null | true | A title of topic |

 #### .note(text) => Topic

-Add a note text on the parent node.
+Add a note text on the parent node

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|
 | text | String | null | true | A note text message |

 #### .marker(options) => Topic

-Add a marker flag on the parent node.
+Add a marker flag on the parent node

 [Use `Marker Object` to generate the options](#marker-flags)

 #### .summary(options) => Topic

 Adding a summary for topics with an optional range

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|
 | title | String | null | true | The Summary title |
 | edge | String | null | false | The topicId that must parallel with your parent node |

 [!`edge` graphic](docs/edge.graphic.txt)

 #### .destroy(topicId) => Topic

-Destroy a topic component from the Map-tree.
+Destroy a topic component from the Map-tree

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|
 | topicId | String | null | true | The topicId that you have added by call `.add()` |

 ## Marker flags